loligans/cncra2yr/README.md

 ```

 ### Audio Support
-The following devices are needed in order for audio to work and also the RA2 start menu to not crash.
+We need to pass the pulseaudio socket into the container in order for audio to work and also the RA2 start menu to not crash.
-`--device /dev/snd`
-`--device /dev/bus/usb`
 `-v /run/user/$(id -u)/pulse:/run/user/1000/pulse`

 ### 3D Acceleration